CyanD/cyand.github.io/_posts/2020-08/2020-08-15-how-to-use-mfa-for-cn.md

 It's better to specify the `-o <output model.zip>` flag to store the trained model when calling `mfa_train_and_align` for future use.

+If you want to change the default configurations of alignment or training, you can specify the `--config_path PATH` flag to a yaml config file.

 ## Example 2: Train Chinese G2P model

 After example 1, one can start this example.